ToasterPanic/super-space-game/README.md

 ## Hints for testers
 Above all else: THIS IS A GAME THAT IS UNFINISHED.
 More importantly, it's a DEMO that is unfinished.
 While I'm definitely making this into a proper game, it's still a prototype.
 It's not perfect.
 It's probably buggy.
 But I've put a lot of effort into it, so I get a gold star for effort (I will eats it :3)

+- I put it on the website multiple times, but if I do need to say it again: ***DO NOT USE THE WEB PORT.*** It is included only out of obligation and nothing else.
+This game uses things that may not work in the browser.
+Just download the game.
+It's not that hard.

 - You can press the SELECT/BACK/SHARE/- button to open your navpanel.
 Use the D-PAD, A/CROSS and B/CIRCLE buttons to select stuff.
 - Use the command `go_to_ground combat_test` ***while in space!*** to go to a combat testing zone.
 There's a bunch of buttons to fiddle around with.
 - While in space, use the `summon_enemy` command to summon an enemy behind you.
 They probably won't work well with more than one, so try not to spawn more than one of them.